QuentinOchem/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 .. code-block:: ada

-   type Root is tagged null record with Constructor => Constr;
+   type Root is tagged null record;
-   procedure Constr (Self : in out Root; V : Integer);
+   procedure Root'Constructor (Self : in out Root; V : Integer);

-   type Child is new Root with null record with Constructor => Constr;
+   type Child is new Root with null record;
-   procedure Constr (Self : in out Child);
+   procedure Child'Constructor (Self : in out Child);

-   procedure Constr (Self : in out Child)
+   procedure Child'Constructor (Self : in out Child)
       with Super => (42)
    is
    begin
       null;
-   end Constr;
+   end Child'Constructor;

 Note that the constructor of an abstract type can be called here, for example:

 .. code-block:: ada

-   type Root is abstract tagged null record with Constructor => Constr;
+   type Root is abstract tagged null record;
-   procedure Constr (Self : in out Root; V : Integer);
+   procedure Root'Constructor (Self : in out Root; V : Integer);

-   type Child is new Root with null record with Constructor => Constr;
+   type Child is new Root with null record;
-   procedure Constr (Self : in out Child);
+   procedure Child'Constructor (Self : in out Child);

-   procedure Constr (Self : in out Child)
+   procedure Child'Constructor (Self : in out Child)
       -- Root'Make can be called here to initialize Super with Super => (42) is begin
       null;
-   end Constr;
+   end Child'Constructor;

 When valuating values in the Super aspect, the constructed object does not exit yet.
 It is illegal to refer to this parameter in the aspect.